Arpx17/Biometric-Palmprint-Authentication/README.md

 # Biometric-Palmprint-Authentication
-This is a authentication technique using hand palm images
+This is an authentication technique using hand palm images

 ### Sample collection methods
 Here is a sample image given for the reference .
 Sample images are not provided for security purpose